Alexander Keith (minister)

-Alexander Keith (13 November 1792 – 8 February 1880) was a Church of Scotland and Free Church minister, known for his writings on biblical prophecy.
-Keith interpreted the bible as teaching a premillenial view of Jesus' return and many of his books relate to the place of the Jews and how they relate to Jewish and Christian prophecies in the Bible.
+Alexander Keith (13 November 1791 – 8 February 1880) was a Church of Scotland and Free Church minister, known for his writings on biblical prophecy.
+Keith interpreted the bible as teaching a premillennial view of Jesus' return and many of his books relate to the place of the Jews and how they relate to Jewish and Christian prophecies in the Bible.
 Keith, along with Robert Murray M'Cheyne, Andrew Bonar, and Alexander Black visited Palestine on a missionary trip.
 Taking a faster route home than their other companions Black and Keith passed through Budapest.
 Keith contracted cholera and nearly died but was influential in setting up a mission to the Jews in Hungary.
 At the Disruption, Keith sided with the Free Church and continued to minister to a congregation at St Cyrus and to publish works on biblical prophecy.

 Life

-He was the son of George Skene Keith of Keith Hall and Kinkell, where he was born at the manse on 13 November 1792.
+He was the son of George Skene Keith of Keith Hall and Kinkell, where he was born at the manse on 13 November 1791.
 He graduated M.A. at Marischal College, in 1809.
 He was ordained by the Church of Scotland as minister of St. Cyrus in 1816, remaining there until 1839.

 At the Disruption of 1843, Keith left the established Church of Scotland and joined the Free Church of Scotland.

 William Garden Blaikie, the nephew of Keith wrote this about his uncle:

 Keith is probably best remembered for his book, Evidence of the Truth of the Christian Religion Derived from the Literal Fulfillment of Prophecy, which has gone through numerous revisions and many editions.
 It is still in print in a 2005 edition from Kessinger Publishing.

 In the General Assembly of the Free Church, Keith is recorded as speaking out against the National Covenant: